2005

 Werner Vycichl (1909–1999) was among the foremost specialists in Berber historical linguistics.
 Taking a broad comparative view, his studies of Berber historical phonetics and morphology incited much interest and often provided fertile ground for discussions.
 Among the largest projects he envisaged was a Handbuch der Berbersprachen, an overview of Berber historical linguistics, phonetics and morphology.
 Although he worked on this for over twenty-five years, he was not able to finish it.

 The first part of this edition is an extract of his manuscript.
 It contains article-like chapters dealing mainly with Berber language materials in antique sources, historical phonetics and morphology of the Berber languages.
 The second part of this volume is a hitherto unpublished sketch of the Berber language of Siwa (Egypt).
+Its manuscript was finished in 1991.
 Based on fieldwork undertaken over many years, it provides us with a full overview of Siwan morphology, as well as with important insights into its phonology and syntax.